-One of the fastest growing markets is expandable graphite (jumbo/XL) which has been forecast to be worth US \$4.7billion by 2024.
+One of the fastest growing markets is expandable graphite (Jumbo/XL) which has been forecast to be worth US \$4.7billion by 2024.
 Due to the layered structure of graphite, atoms or small molecules can be introduced between the carbon layers and under heat the layers separate like an accordion and the graphite flakes expand.

 Thermal management in consumer electronic uses expandable graphite and there are industrial applications such as growing demand for high powered laser machines for cutting and welding.
 Expandable graphite flakes are also used as a fire-retardant additive to materials to improve fire-protection including wood, foams, plastics, roofing and other construction materials.
-Flame retardant products seem to be increasingly covered by the expansion of regulations in the countries of Asia led by China.
+Flame retardant products seem to be increasingly covered by the expansion of regulations in various Asian countries and in particular China.
 Also, potentially large new markets exist for expandable graphite in fuel cell and flow batteries.
-Given such demand and limited supply, this special type of graphite attracts high prices.
+Given this speciality demand and limited supply, this special type of graphite attracts high prices.